dexafree/MaterialList/README.md

     }
 });
 ```
-You will also be able to decide if a card should be dismissible or not, just by calling Card.setCanDismiss().
+You will also be able to decide if a card should be dismissible or not, just by calling `card.setDismissible(true)`.

 Also, in case you wanted to dismiss your Card by code, you would only need to call `card.dismiss()`, and it will dismiss seamlessly.